 Surface currents are caused by wind.
 As the wind changes, the current may change as well.
 The Earth’s rotation can also affect ocean currents.
 This causes currents to flow clockwise in the northern hemisphere and counterclockwise in the southern hemisphere.

-What happens if some of the ocean water is very salty and some is not?
+💡What happens if some of the ocean water is very salty and some is not?
 Do they mix?

-Are surface currents and convection currents the same?
-No, they are not!
-While surface currents are generally caused by wind, a convection current results from cool water sinking and warm water rising.
-The movement that happens when changes in density and temperature occur produces a current!
+The movement that happens when changes in density and water temperature occur produces a current!
 Convection currents can also be seen in the air and molten rock.
 Picture a current as a small river running through a large ocean!
-Convection currents in the ocean are called Oceanic Currents.

 Pin